 346 LS lobby.
 (1:21:11)

 There are balloons and ribbons everywhere.
-We notice that the potted plants beside the elevators are now dead.
+We notice that the potted plants beside the elevators are withered, as if this is a perspective of the hotel in which care has not been maintained over the winter months, the plants allowed to die.
 Jack Hylton's "The Masquerade" (music supplied by another Jack, more doubling) can be heard playing from the ballroom.
 The camera begins a slow zoom on the Gold Room hall door and we hear Jack's footsteps.

 347 MS Dick.
 (1:21:23)